-- Large ensemble participation can be selected from Concert Choir, Concert Band or Orchestra. - Participation in a large ensemble corresponding to the student's applied specialty is required each semester up to and including eight semesters (seven semesters, in the event the eighth semester is devoted to Student Teaching). - 3.
-Vocal BSE composite emphasis majors must also participate in a large instrumental ensemble for four consecutive semesters. - Instrumental BSE majors composite emphasis must also participate in a large vocal ensemble for four consecutive semesters. - Music minors are required to participate in a large ensemble corresponding to their applied specialty for four consecutive semesters. - BSE students may be required to enroll in applied study to facilitate successful participation in their chosen secondary ensemble. - 7.
-Piano BSE majors must participate in the same large ensemble (vocal or instrumental) for eight consecutive semesters (seven semesters, in the event the eighth semester is devoted to Student Teaching) if pursuing the composite emphasis, and another large ensemble (vocal or instrumental) for four consecutive semesters.
+- Large ensemble participation can be selected from Concert Choir, Concert Band/Marching Band, or Orchestra. - 2.
+Participation in a large ensemble corresponding to the student's applied specialty is required each semester up to and including seven semesters. - Vocal BSE composite emphasis majors must also participate in a large instrumental ensemble for four consecutive semesters. - Instrumental BSE majors composite emphasis must also participate in a large vocal ensemble for four consecutive semesters. - Music minors are required to participate in a large ensemble corresponding to their applied specialty for four consecutive semesters. - BSE students may be required to enroll in applied study to facilitate successful participation in their chosen secondary ensemble. - 7.
+Piano BSE majors must participate in the same large ensemble (vocal or instrumental) for seven consecutive semesters.
+If pursuing the composite emphasis, an additional large ensemble (vocal or instrumental) is required for four consecutive semesters.

-Refer to pages 130-134 of the catalog for details regarding Teacher Education at Minot State University.
+Refer to pages 127-131 of the catalog for details regarding Teacher Education at Minot State University.
 These pages will explain admission, retention, and exit requirements of the program for music majors in Teacher Education.